Clubs

 Disney Club is a place to unite all Disney lovers.
 This club is a place for Disney fans to express their love for Disney in a safe and fun environment.
 In Disney Club we will play Disney games, do projects, learn about the stories behind our favorite movies, have movie days, and make friends with common interests.
 Every club meeting will become the happiest place on campus.

-Moderator: Mrs. Ashley Herring-Loos and Ms. Abby Bachanas
+Moderator: Ms. Abby Bachanas

-e-SPORTS CLUB
+ENGINEERING CLUB

 FILIPINX AMERICAN STUDENT UNION (FASA)